Presentation Skills to Build Trust within First Nation Communities

 Learning to speak the same language ™

-In this workshop, scientists and engineers will develop public speaking and presentation skills which will help them effectively communicate and present technical information to Indigenous people.
+In this workshop, STEM professionals will develop public speaking and presentation skills which will help them effectively communicate and present technical information to Indigenous people.
 Participants will learn the importance of conducting audience analysis which is informed by Indigenous culture, history and traditional values.
 They will learn how to increase audience comprehension and acceptance by presenting technologically complex information in an understandable and non-‐threatening environment.
 Through a combination of case studies and hands-‐on skill development, this workshop will assist scientists in identifying potential barriers to good communication and developing a common language to be better understood.

 What you will learn:

 - Understand First Nation audiences;

 - Present information that meets the audience needs;

 - Manage body language, voice and tone;